glenn20/mp-image-tool-esp32/README.md

 which have been moved or resized.
 Generally, micropython will re-initialise these `data` partitions on next boot.
 This prevents micropython attempting to mount what appears to be a corrupt filesystem or nvs partition.

+- Note: Since version 0.0.7, `mp-image-tool-esp32` will not automatically erase filesytem partitions that have been **increased** in size.
+Micropython will complain that the filesystem is corrupt on reboot because the filesystem does not match the partition size, but this can be repaired with `--fs grow vfs` or use `--erase vfs` to forcibly erase the partition.

 `mp-image-tool-esp32` uses the
 [`esptool.py`](https://github.com/espressif/esptool) program to perform the